 Established in October 2014, the Coordinating Committee on Basic Competency Assessment and Assessment Literacy (the Committee) is tasked with recommending directions for the development of "Basic Competency Assessment" (including "Territory-wide System Assessment" (TSA) and "Student Assessment") as well as the enhancement of assessment literacy among schools.

 The Education Bureau (EDB) announced in late October 2015 that the Committee would conduct a comprehensive review of the implementation of TSA.
 Two working groups have been set up under the Committee to conduct an in-depth study of the reporting and administration and the papers and question design of TSA respectively, with a view to recommending short, medium and long-term improvement measures.
 The Committee submitted to EDB the Report on Review of the Territory-wide System Assessment in February 2016.

-Based on the recommendations by the Committee, the 2016 Tryout Study (Primary 3) should be implemented as a tryout arrangement in order to obtain views on the adjusted assessment papers and question design together with the different formats of reporting.
-The outcome of the 2016 Tryout Study would be appropriately adopted for enhancement of the 2017 assessment arrangement.
+The Committee submitted to the Education Bureau the Report on 2016 Tryout Study (Primary 3) in December 2016.
+Based on the recommendations by the Committee, the TSA 2016 (Primary 3) should be implemented as a tryout arrangement in order to obtain views on the adjusted assessment papers and question design together with the different formats of reporting.
+The outcome of the 2016 Tryout Study (Primary 3) would be appropriately adopted for enhancement of the 2017 assessment arrangement.
 Please click here for details.

 Update on TSA

 Buying supplementary exercises on TSA?
 Don't do that!